turulomio/glparchis/README.md

 If you use Gentoo you can find a ebuild in https://github.com/Turulomio/myportage/tree/master/games-board/glparchis

-If you use other distribution compatible con pip, you need to install PyQt5 and glParchis with the following commands:
+If you use other distribution compatible con pip, you need to run:

-`pip install PyQt5`

 `pip install glparchis`

-You need to install PyQt5 first, because is not in Linux setup.py dependencies, due to PyQt5 doesn't use standard setup tools.
-So for compatibility reasons with distributions like Gentoo, we use this additional step.

 ## Install in Windows as a python module